pcda18/pcda18.github.io/week-02.md

         print(line)
 ```

 While you’re at it, use a for loop to identify the sentence by Jonathan Swift (in `swift_lines`) that Toole references in his title _A Confederacy of Dunces_.
-Try to resist the urge to use ⌘+F in TextWrangler.
+Try to resist the urge to use ⌘+F in your text editor.

 #### Defining Functions